iam-veeramalla/ansible-zero-to-hero/README.md

 - Comparing roles with playbooks and understanding their advantages.
 - Hands-on: Creating a simple role and using it in a playbook.

-Day 5: Deep Dive into Ansible Roles
+Day 5: Deep Dive into Ansible Roles with Demo

-- Advanced usage of Ansible roles with a practical example project.
+- Ansible Galaxy - Exploring pre-built Ansible roles.
-- Ansible Galaxy - Exploring pre-built Ansible roles
+- Ansible Galaxy - Importing and Installing roles.
-- Incorporating all the concepts learned so far into a complex project.
+- DEMO: Advanced usage of Ansible roles with a practical example project.
 - Best practices for organizing roles and playbook structure.

 Day 6: Ansible Variables and Precedence